odoo/odoo/doc/reference/module.rst

     These hooks should only be used when setup/cleanup required for this module is either extremely difficult or impossible through the api.
 ``active`` (``bool``)
-    This indicates whether this module is to be used or not.
+    This indicates whether this module must install automatically or not.
-    It is generally used to archive obsolete modules.

 .. _semantic versioning: https://semver.org
 .. _existing categories: